Associate Professor and

 B.A.
 (Hons.), Sociology and Criminology, University of Toronto

-Samantha Kwan is an Associate Professor and Director of Undergraduate Studies in Sociology, and a Women’s, Gender, and Sexuality Studies faculty affiliate who specializes in bodies, gender, and health.
-Professor Kwan teaches undergraduate and graduate courses in research methods, as well as gender and the body.
-Her research uses mixed methods (i.e., content analysis, quantitative surveys, and qualitative interviews) to examine the social construction of bodies, embodied resistance, and body modification practices.
-She is co-author (with Jennifer Graves) of Framing Fat: Competing Constructions in Contemporary Culture (Rutgers University Press, 2013) and co-editor (with Chris Bobel) of Embodied Resistance: Challenging the Norms, Breaking the Rules (Vanderbilt University Press, 2011).
-With Rose Weitz she co-edited The Politics of Women's Bodies, 4th edition (Oxford University Press, 2014).
-She is currently working on the second volume of Embodied Resistance (with Chris Bobel), as well as a book about authenticity, stigma, and aesthetic cosmetic surgery (with Jennifer Graves).
-Professor Kwan’s research has been reported in, among other media outlets, the New York Times, Forbes, and U.S.A.
-Today.
+Samantha Kwan is an Associate Professor and Director of Undergraduate Studies in Sociology.
+Professor Kwan teaches undergraduate and graduate courses on research methods, as well as the sociology of the body.
+Her research uses mixed methods (i.e., content analysis, quantitative surveys, and qualitative interviews) to examine the politics of embodiment.
+Specifically, she examines how individuals embody, resist, and negotiate body norms and conventions, and how social location shapes these negotiations.
+She is coauthor (with Jennifer Graves) of Framing Fat: Competing Constructions in Contemporary Culture (Rutgers University Press, 2013) and coeditor (with Chris Bobel) of Embodied Resistance: Challenging the Norms, Breaking the Rules (Vanderbilt University Press, 2011).
+With Rose Weitz she coedited The Politics of Women's Bodies, 4th edition (Oxford University Press, 2014).
+She is currently coediting (with Chris Bobel), Body Battlegrounds: Transgressions, Tensions, and Transformations (Vanderbilt University Press, forthcoming), and coauthoring (with Jennifer Graves), a book about authenticity, stigma, and cosmetic surgery.
+Professor Kwan’s research has been reported in, among other media outlets, the New York Times, Forbes, and USA Today.

-In 2012 Professor Kwan was awarded the Provost’s Teaching Excellence Award and the Ross M. Lence Award for Teaching Excellence.
-In 2013 she received the University Commission on Women’s Distinguished Faculty Scholar Award.
+In 2012, Professor Kwan was awarded the Provost’s Teaching Excellence Award and the Ross M. Lence Award for Teaching Excellence.
+In 2013, she received the University Commission on Women’s Distinguished Faculty Scholar Award.
+In 2017, the Houston YWCA recognized Professor Kwan’s service to the Houston community with the Outstanding Women Honoree in Education Award.

 - Research Methods